Lendeborg makes a tiebreaking 3 as No. 3 Michigan tops No. 23 Wisconsin 68-65 in Big Ten semis

 Aday Mara scored 16 points and Elliot Cadeau had 15 as top-seeded Michigan (31-2) avenged its only conference loss from the regular season, a 91-88 setback against Wisconsin on Jan.
 10. Mara also grabbed eight rebounds and blocked five shots.

 Michigan is going for its second straight Big Ten Tournament title and fifth overall.
-It will play UCLA or No. 18 Purdue in Sunday’s final.
+It will play No. 18 Purdue on Sunday after the Boilermakers eliminated UCLA with a 73-66 win.

 Lendeborg got off to another slow start after he had just six points in Friday's quarterfinal victory over Ohio State.
 But the Big Ten player of the year began to assert himself right before halftime, and he connected on the biggest shot of the game.